TomGuter/Book-Scrabble-System/README.md

 - **LFU (Least Frequently Used):** Evicts the least frequently used item.

 ##
-his project uses design patterns like Strategy for varying cache replacement policies and encapsulates file reading operations to ensure scalability and efficiency.
+this project uses design patterns like Strategy for varying cache replacement policies and encapsulates file reading operations to ensure scalability and efficiency.

 Software engineering Elements & Best Practices: